K3epEv3rythingYours/NetPractice/README.md

-*This project has been created as part of the 42 curriculum by wshannak.*
+*This project has been created as part of the 42 curriculum by wael.*

 ---